nftchance/longtails/docs/strategies/social/freemason-frontrunning.md

 - [x] Keep track of the new accounts that they follow
 - [x] Build a summary of newly followed accounts
 - [x] Output the list of the most recent follow(er)s summary
+- [x] Check to see who follows a specific user.

 ## Functions